CCN-Support/CCN_Wiki/docs/source/mri.rst

 .. _safety_cert:
 1.1  How to Get Safety Certified
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 CCN safety certification is achieved using a combination of in-person sessions and remote work via the Staglin Safety and Training Course on `Bruinlearn <https://bruinlearn.ucla.edu/>`_.
 You can log into BruinLearn with your UCLA credentials, but will need an enrollment link to register for the Staglin Center Safety module for the first time.
-Please get an enrollment link from your lab manager or the #ccn-resources channel on Slack.
-Only contact CCN personnel after first checking with your lab admin and the Slack channel.
+Ask your lab manager or check the #ccn-resources channel on Slack for the enrollment link.
+If neither source can provide it, contact CCN support.
 The enrollment link is not posted on this wiki for security reasons.

 - Overview: The process is summarized as follows and the BruinLearn module will guide you through the steps once you begin: